 Further evidence for Ashwood Hay representing a discrete early land unit appears in a charter (s1380) dated AD 996-but thought to actually date from AD 994-which details a grant of several estates "by the lady Wulfrun to Hamtun monastery" (Bridgeman, 1916).
-Hamtun became known as Wulvrenehamptonia by the late eleventh century, and this, of course, grew into the present-day town of Wolverhampton.
+Hamtun became known as Wulvrenehamptonia by the late eleventh century, and this, of course, now represents the town of Wolverhampton.
 Twelve separate estates were granted in Wulfrun's charter, one of which was named Eswich (or Eiswich).